bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Even with the turbocharging noted above CtrlP can still slowdown when navigating huge source trees or when navigating a very large tags file.
-Neovim especially, when running the [cpsm](https://github.com/nixprime/cpsm) CtrlP matcher, can be noticably sluggish due to the cost of Python RPCs (remote-procedure-calls) as noted in this [issue](https://github.com/neovim/neovim/issues/7063).
+Neovim especially, when running the [cpsm](https://github.com/nixprime/cpsm) CtrlP matcher, can be sluggish due to the cost of Python RPCs (remote-procedure-calls) as noted in this [issue](https://github.com/neovim/neovim/issues/7063).